mobilityhouse/dojo/README.md

 - At the end of the Dojo, update `README.md` contents
 - Commit and push \o/

+## For users

+If we are doing a pairing dojo, please create a new branch for your team:

+`git checkout -b YYYY.MM.DD-harry-shirley-bob`

+commit and push at your leisure :)

 ## License

 Check [LICENSE](LICENSE) file for license rights and limitations (BSD-3-Clause).